DIPlib/diplib/changelogs/diplib_next.md

 - `dip::ExpandTensor()` didn't write to an existing data segment in its output image, even if it was allocated to the right dimensions.

+- `dip::BoundaryCondition::ASYMMETRIC_MIRROR` didn't work in some functions because it had the same value as `dip::BoundaryCondition::ALREADY_EXPANDED`.